The Story of Queen Esther in the Bible

 Esther and Purim

-Mordecai documented all the events that happened and encouraged an annual holiday to be held, commemorating this time when God saved them from their enemies and turned their sorrow into joy.
-It was a 2-day feast named Purim and remains a feast still celebrated today.
+Mordecai documented all the events that happened and encouraged an annual holiday to be held.
+It would forever commemorate this time when God saved them from their enemies and turned their sorrow into joy.

 The book of Esther contains even more intrigue, plots, and workings of God than I have covered here.
 I highly recommend reading its ten brief chapters this week to uncover even more lessons from her unusual circumstances and see how God’s sovereignty and care is worked out through her actions.